digitalaotearoa/futures/index.md

 # Overview

-Over the course of 2022 we plan to explore and gather over 100 futurescapes.
+Over the course of 2022 we are exploring and gathering over 100 futurescapes.
 Contributions will be curated from diverse community perspectives across Aotearoa, New Zealand.